-Finally it is notable that those who backed the CFPB's creation and support its work overwhelmingly agree that one director is the preferred structure, whereas most of those who push for a commission opposed the creation of a consumer protection agency at the outset.

-Public interest voices and consumer representatives are united in their support for the current structure.
-Almost 350 national, state, and local organizations-including consumer, community service, labor, senior and other groups-recently sent a letter to Congress urging that the structure be maintained.
-This is not a case of the public demanding "reform;" rather the pressure is coming from the very Wall Street banks, payday lenders, and other financial firms the CFPB was created to regulate.
-We urge you to defend the strong CFPB we have and reject both this and other proposals to change the leadership structure, weaken the funding, narrow the authority, or otherwise hobble the effectiveness of this crucially important agency.
+Those who backed the CFPB's creation and support its work overwhelmingly agree that one director is the preferred structure.
+Those who push hardest for a change to a commission opposed the creation of a consumer protection agency at the outset.
+Consumer advocates are united in their support for the current structure.
+This is not a case of the public demanding "reform."
+Rather, it is a campaign manufactured by the very Wall Street banks, payday lenders, and other financial firms the CFPB was created to regulate.
+We urge you to defend a strong CFPB and to reject proposals to change the leadership structure, weaken the funding, narrow the authority, or otherwise hobble the effectiveness of this crucially important agency.